joebarry1252/Affirm_CaseStudy/README.md

 ## Results

 * What has been the business impact of this company so far?
+Affirm helps increase a merchant's sales while limiting their risk of the consumer defaulting on the purchase.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?
+Affirm has a first-mover advantage in the United States, and is globally competing with Sweden's Klarna abd Australia's Afterpay, among others.

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+* Right now, while utilizing their first-mover advantage in the BNPL space, the next logical step would be to expand their business into the InsurTech space.
+Affirm is already using a model to assess the riskiness of loans for the consumer.
+Why shouldn't they be able to create a similar model to determine the insurability of individuals for insurance companies.
+Like the BNPL model, the insurance company would purchase the access to use Affirm's proprietary software, and in turn Affirm would be compensated by earning a percentage of the policy premium that the consumer pays to the insurer.
+This would give the insurance company a better look at the risks of insuring their potential client, and in turn should increase insurance sales for them by using more metrics to assess the risk.
+Affirm should work to develop specific models for different types of insurance (life, auto, home, etc.) to increase the range of their potential clients.

+* The move into the InsurTech space would allow Affirm to dominate Risk Management across a broader scope of the financial industry.
+Additionally, while I considered suggesting a move into being a one-stop bank for consumers, incumbent FinTech players like PayPal and Square's CashApp would be difficult for Affirm to overtake.

 ## Sources